Saturday, February 18, 2023

 Now's my chance to be Sabreman?

-Okay, I gotta admit something, my first impressions weren't favourable and I didn't care for Voodoo Nightmare at all.
+Okay, my first impressions weren't favourable and I didn't care for Voodoo Nightmare at all.
 After playing a game or two, I left it for several weeks because I didn't appreciate the concept of blindly wandering around a restrictive maze.
 I think a lot of this was also down to the control system and positioning my joystick at an awkward angle - something I never did in Knight Lore or Fairlight!
 Yep, this game didn't gel with me whatsoever.

 In light of that revelation, I think I better roll on with a selection of funky screenshots...